wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/3-provision-host-pool.md

 As mentioned in the previous unit, you can assign users access to the virtual desktop by using the Azure PowerShell cmdlet `New-AzRoleAssignment`.

-Sign in to [Windows Virtual Desktop](https://aka.ms/wvdweb) with the user's credentials to verify the workspace is available with the desktop.
+Sign in to [Windows Virtual Desktop](https://aka.ms/wvdweb) with the user's credentials to verify the workspace is available and shows a virtual desktop.